jurtasun/rcds_nextflow_intro/README.md

 - Effective and sustainable code.
 - Single process definition and encapsulation.

-### Chapter 7.
-Hellow nf-test.

-- Hellow nf-test.
-- The `hello-nf-test` directory.
-- Test a process for success and matching patterns.

-### Chapter 8.
-Hellow nf-core.

-- Hellow nf-core.
-- Standardized pipelines.
-- Components of a nf-core pipeline.

 ### Setup

 We will be working with Visual Studio Code / Gitpod as main editors.